-The School District is the trustee, or fiduciary, for some of its scholarship and foundation programs.
-This activity is presented as a private purpose trust fund.
-The School District also acts in a trustee capacity as an agent for individuals, private organizations, other governmental units and/or other funds.
-These activities are reported in an agency fund.
-The School District's fiduciary activities are reported in separate Statements of Fiduciary Net Position and Changes in Fiduciary Net Position.
+The School District acts in a trustee capacity as an agent for individuals, private organizations, other governmental units and/or other funds.
+These activities are reported in custodial fund.
+The School District's fiduciary activities are reported in separate Statement of Fiduciary Net Position and Changes in Fiduciary Net Position.
 These activities are excluded from the School District's other financial statements because the assets cannot be utilized by the School District to finance its operations.

-Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2020
+Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2021 (Unaudited)